andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Application Security: [Sqreen](https://sqreen.io)

 One piece of software that I'm especially glad to have found.
-It constant reviews and protects our applications from both deliberate attacks from troublemakers and our own inadvertanty security issues.
+It constantly reviews and protects our applications from both deliberate attacks from troublemakers and our own inadvertanty security issues.

 Purchased by Datadog, I guess they’ll wind that into their main product at some point.